 You can also add new content to your courses after they’re published, giving current and new students real-time access to your latest additions.

-But don’t just take my word for it — sign up for a free Podia account and see for yourself.
+But don’t just take my word for it — Try Podia free for 30 days and see for yourself.

 Lights, camera, online course action